Creating Access for the Whole Community

 BPO Kids for Exceptional Kids is sponsored in part by Wegmans Food Markets.

 For more information, and to get involved please contact the Education Department at (716) 242-7822 or email email@example.com.

 BPO Exceptional Holiday Concerts

-Exclusive school-day concerts in November and December for group attendance.
+Exclusive school-day concerts in December for group attendance.

 The BPO Exceptional Holiday Concerts are developed specifically to enhance the BPO experience for a special needs audience.
-We performed our first Exceptional Holiday Concert in December 2015 and due to its overwhelming success, we offered it again in 2016.
-In 2017, we expanded to two concerts in order to serve more individuals.
+We performed our first Exceptional Holiday Concert in December 2015 and due to its overwhelming success, we expanded to two yearly concerts in order to serve more individuals.
 About 500 children and adults with developmental disabilities from several organizations have enjoyed the concerts in Mary Seaton Room.
 Staff from several of our partner organizations have helped in the creation and development of these concerts.
 They include Bornhava Early Childhood Center, Center for Handicapped Children (CHC) Learning Center, The Arc of Erie County and Buffalo Public School #84 (Healthcare Center for Children at ECMC Mission).

 Some of the feedback we received from those attending these concerts:

 “Words cannot describe how much the students, as well as the staff, absolutely loved the performance.
 Being able to be up close to the action was so beneficial for the students by keeping them engaged throughout.
 With musicians, ballerinas, dancers, sing-a-longs, and playing of the bells provided, they were able to feel involved.”

 “I hope the BPO continues this amazing event every year, and I would love to be able to bring even more students to this fantastic performance.”